When planning an extended cycle tour, many people go in search of sponsorship.

 Some come back empty-handed.
 Some are successful.
 But let’s be realistic: In the world of expeditions and corporate sponsorship, bike trips are small fry.

-Having said that, I can now comfortably rely on getting whatever I need for my trips either at a big discount or free of charge, depending on the arrangement.
-There is now a small group of regular sponsors and suppliers with whom I’ve built healthy relationships over the years.
+Having said that, if I want to (and only if), I can now comfortably rely on getting whatever equipment I need for my trips either at a big discount or free of charge, in return for providing publicity and/or feedback to people whose good work and principles I believe in.